ba-la-murali/AlphaByte-1.0-Hackathon/README.md

-AB-05 - Problem Statement
+#AB-05 - Problem Statement
-# Stock Analysis Bot
+StockSavvy - Stock Analysis Bot

 This repository contains code for a Stock Analysis Bot built using Streamlit and Python.
 The bot provides users with investment-related insights, fetches financial news, and generates reports based on user queries.